KhilanSurapaneni/StockSense/README.md

 ### News Integration
 - **Frontend:** React components display news articles related to selected stocks.
 - **Backend:** Celery handles asynchronous tasks to fetch and aggregate news from various sources.
 Django serves the news data through API endpoints.

-## Contributing
-We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---